tolunayozturk/testRepo/_posts/2020-11-27-introduction-post.md

 	<li>Integrate and use abilities of LocationBarrier APIs of Awareness Kit SDK</li>
 	<li>How to develop a barrier triggered by the enter condition</li>
 	<li>How to develop a barrier triggered by the exit condition</li>
+  <li>How to integrate and use Awareness Kit, Analytics Kit and CloudDB together</li>
 </ul>